Chair: Marion G. Götz

 498 Honors Thesis

-Senior students who have applied for and been granted honors candidacy will register for Chemistry 498 in their final semester.
-Chemistry majors will register for 3 credits of Chemistry 498, Chemistry-Environmental Studies majors will register for 2 credits of Chemistry 498 plus 1 credit of Environmental Studies 498, and Chemistry-Geology majors will register for 3 credits of either Chemistry 498 or Geology 498.
-Students must have completed at least 1 credit of Chemistry 490 in the previous semester, and may not simultaneously earn credit for Chemistry 490 and 498.
+All students will register for 1-3 credits of Chemistry 490.
+For students who have met the requirements for Honors in Chemistry, the registration in their final semester will be changed to Chemistry 498 to designate this.
+Students must have completed at least 1 credit of Chemistry 490 in the previous semester.
 Students must complete an honors thesis and submit this to the Library by no later than reading day.
 Requirements for the honors thesis are provided on the Library website.
 Students should consult with their research advisor for additional requirements and advice on preparation of the thesis.
-In all other respects, the course description and requirements are the same as for Chemistry 490, including the seminar presentation.
-Prerequisite: admission to honors candidacy
+A seminar presentation on the project is also required.
+Prerequisite: senior standing.